JDSherbert/Sherbert-Engine/README.md

   -----------------------------------------------------------------------

 ## Overview
-Small, lightwieght engine written in C++.
+Small, lightweight engine written in C++.
 Still under a lot of work so stay tuned!